okhaimie-dev/LuminAIR/README.md

-# LuminAir - Unlocking AI Integrity
+# Luminair - Unlocking AI Integrity

-LuminAir is a **Machine Learning** framework that guarantees the integrity of graph-based models using **Zero-Knowledge proofs**.
+Luminair is a **Machine Learning** framework that guarantees the integrity of graph-based models using **Zero-Knowledge proofs**.
 It enables a prover to cryptographically prove that the AI model's computations have been executed correctly.
 Consequently, a verifier can verify these proofs much faster and with fewer resources than by naively re-running the model.

-Designed for parallel processing in trace and proof generation, LuminAir also makes it easy to add support for new zkVMs.
+Designed for parallel processing in trace and proof generation, Luminair also makes it easy to add support for new zkVMs.

-> **⚠️ Disclaimer:** LuminAir is currently under development and is not recommended for production environments.
+> **⚠️ Disclaimer:** Luminair is currently under development and is not recommended for production environments.

 ## Table of Contents